SerenityOS/serenity/CONTRIBUTING.md

 * No build issues (or other support requests).
 If the GitHub Actions CI build succeeds, the build problem is most likely on your side.
 Work it out locally, or ask in the `#build-problems` channel on Discord.
 * Don't comment on issues just to add a joke or irrelevant commentary.
 Hundreds of people get notified about comments so let's keep them relevant.

+## Human language policy

+In SerenityOS, we treat human language as seriously as we do programming language.

+The following applies to all user-facing strings, code, comments, and commit messages:

+* The official project language is American English.
+* Use proper spelling, grammar, and punctuation.
+* Write in an authoritative and technical tone.

+Everyone is encouraged to make use of tooling (spell checkers, etc) to make this easier.

 ## Code submission policy

 Nobody is perfect, and sometimes we mess things up.
 That said, here are some good dos & dont's to try and stick to: